New Graduate Student Information

 Start-of-the-Year Events

-• We invite you to join us on the Department's annual Fall Field Trip (not required but a lot of fun!).
+- We invite you to join us on the Department's annual Fall Field Trip (not required but a lot of fun!).
 The field trip will provide a great opportunity to meet other first-year graduate students, some continuing graduate students, and some faculty members.
-This trip will take place mid-September 2024.
+This trip will take place September 13-17, 2024.
 You will get an email from the graduate student organizers of the trip this summer.

 9-10am: Those who will be employed as a TA or GSR will do onboarding paperwork.
 All new employees must sign new hire paperwork on or before their first day of work (October 1st).
 Those students will get an email from our Payroll Shared Services office with instructions for what paperwork to bring.